If you could grow your business with less stress and pressure… what would be easy?

 - what you say in a thank you card

-- the message you include with one of our touch points
+- the messages you include with all of your touch points

 - how you invite referral sources to an event not just for referral sources